FE8Dev/FE8RProject/README.md

-#DO NOT SAVE AS CHUNKS IT WILL BREAK THE REPO
+#SAVE AS CHUNKS or IT WILL BREAK THE REPO